UNiXMIT/UNiXextend/docs/trace.md

 ## Abend Diagnostic Report
 To generate an Abend Diagnostic Report (ADR), you must set the ACU_DUMP configuration variable to 1 (on, true, yes).
 The default value for the configuration variable is 0 (off, false, no).

+An ADR is only generated with an abnormal program shutdown.
+No file will be created if your program runs and exits correctly.

 In order to add detailed information to the report, programs must be compiled with line number (-Gl) and symbol table (-Gs) option.
 The -Ga compiler option may also be used, but since this includes full source information in the compiled object, it results in a much larger object file on disk.

 In your runtime configuration file (cblconfig) set the following variable: